-The specialists at DelMar Surgical and Cosmetic Center offer Lasik with Wavefront Technology in Wilmington, Newark and surrounding areas of Delaware.
+The specialists at DelMar Surgical and Cosmetic Center offer Lasik with Wavefront Technology in Newark and surrounding areas of Delaware.

 The Surgeons at the Delmar Surgical & Cosmetic Laser Center are committed to providing the best and most up to date LASIK technology and because of this we have implemented the wavefront technology, or the ability to actually perform customized LASIK.
 Please feel free to read the explanation of the technology and history of this amazing advancement in the evolution of LASIK eye surgery.
 If you have any questions regarding wavefront technology or LASIK eye surgery please do not hesitate to call us or fill out one of the contact forms on this website.
-We have Laser Vision Correction professionals in Wilmington and Newark available to answer any of your questions.
+We have Laser Vision Correction professionals in Newark available to answer any of your questions.

 What is Wavefront Technology?